Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-factuarial/README.md

 ![image](https://user-images.githubusercontent.com/113433109/229791694-4e30bd96-fc97-494d-86e3-ce7b4a48c06e.png)

 The economic costs without the program varies under the four emission scenarios with the most notable being under a very high emission scenario in which cost rise exponentially.
 These figures exceed the cost with the program as recovery efforts and continuous property damages are sustained to households in high-risk areas.
 It is therefore in the governments best interest to implement the proposed scheme to reduce the cost post-disaster and eliminate climate risk from high-risk households.

+---
+## Assumptions
+A.Damage proportion caused by houses by each class of event is assumed to follow log-normal distribution with mean of 0 and normal deviation added to simulate randomness.
+Distribution is right skewed and non-negative which largely conforms to claim expectations.
+Standard deviation fitted so projects would fall within historical expectations.

+B. Property damage proportions for each type of event falls within the following ranges:
+Major: 0-70%, Minor: 0-10%, Medium: 0-30%.
+These ranges appeared to be the most appropriate under our classifications of events.

+C. Natural disasters occurring across multiple regions are considered as different and independent events.
+The modelling approach projects disasters in each region individually.

+D. Stamp duty, administration fees, taxes or real estate commission are not included in total costs of relocation.
+There is a lack of data to account for these costs within the model.

+E. Population size of each region will grow proportionally to the projected world population.
+No other information provided on Storslysia’s population growth.

+F. Storslysia GDP will grow proportionally to the projected increase in global GDP.
+No other information provided on Storslysia’s GDP growth.

+G. Citizens will relocate to a house of equal value to their existing property.
+Most citizens will purchase property of comparable value so any deviation in cost will likely even out.

+H. No government intervention to build new houses.
+Invisible Hand Principle: supply for houses will meet demand as construction companies identify opportunities of business.

+I. All housing costs (including property value) will rise with projected inflation.
+Governments will likely implement policies to prevent abnormally inflated property prices in safe regions.

+J. Citizens relocating will be completed beginning of the following year to simplify the model.